dalemusser/cloudnode/aws_ec2_node/aws_install_node_express_ec2.md

 The following example assumes there is a project directory called *myapp* on the local workstation and it is to be placed in a directory called
 *myapp* on the server.
 It also assumes the ```pem``` file is at ```"~/keys/AWS Node Server 1.pem"``` and the domain name of the server is ```techinnovator.online```.

+In the following process the project directory is zipped on the local workstation and copied to the server using ```scp```.
+On the server, the zip file is unzipped to create the project directory there.

 On the local workstation, from the directory holding *myapp*, zip *myapp* to create *myapp.zip*:

 ```zip -r myapp.zip myapp```